Iltis-class gunboat

-The first four members of the class were deployed to China as part of the East Asia Squadron after entering service, which was based in Qingdao.
-They were part of the Eight Nation Alliance that responded to the Boxer Uprising in China in 1900–1901, and Iltis saw significant action at the Battle of the Taku Forts where she led the Allied attack on the forts.
-The other members of the class were used to guard Europeans in various ports or patrol the region and did not take part in any fighting.
-Their subsequent careers were largely uneventful, apart from Jaguars suppression of uprisings in German colonial holdings in the central Pacific in 1908–1909.
-At the start of World War I, Iltis, Tiger, and Luchs were disarmed to convert merchant ships into auxiliary cruisers, while Jaguar remained in service and fought in the Siege of Qingdao.
-All four ships were scuttled over the course of the siege, between September and November.
+After entering service, the first four members of the class were deployed to China as part of the East Asia Squadron, which was based in Qingdao.
+In 1900–1901, they became part of the Eight Nation Alliance that responded to the Boxer Uprising in China.
+During this conflict, Iltis saw significant action in the Battle of the Taku Forts, where she led the Allied attack on the forts, while the other three boats were used to guard Europeans in various ports or to patrol the region, and did not take part in any fighting.
+The subsequent careers of Iltis, Tiger, and Luchs were largely uneventful and they were disarmed early in World War I, their weapons being used to convert merchant ships into auxiliary cruisers.
+Jaguar was used in 1908–1909 to suppress uprisings in German colonial holdings in the central Pacific, and during World War I fought in the Siege of Qingdao.
+All four ships were scuttled over the course of the siege, between September and November 1914.